Gunpowder, robes and ritual: Key Brexit week kicks off with Queen's speech

 Brexit crisis: What may happen after October deadlineOct.
 8, 201902:55

-The Queen's Speech is delivered by Queen Elizabeth II but is actually written by the government announcing its policy agenda.
+On Monday, the Queen's Speech was delivered by Queen Elizabeth II — although the speech itself is actually written by the government as a way to announce its policy agenda.

+"My Government's priority has always been to secure the United Kingdom's departure from the European Union on 31 October," she said, reading the government's words.
+"My Government intends to work towards a new partnership with the European Union, based on free trade and friendly cooperation."

-In reality, Johnson does not have enough power in Parliament to achieve any of the aims she will outline — meaning the U.K. is almost certainly headed for an election soon.
+In reality, Johnson does not have enough power in Parliament to achieve any of the aims, however — meaning the U.K. is almost certainly headed for an election soon.

-The prime minister also wants to hammer home his core message ahead of a likely election in the coming months.
-His platform hinges on an uncompromising Brexit stance, a tougher line on law enforcement, and more money for Britain's free state-run health service.
+Aside from an uncompromising Brexit stance, other policies announced by the government through the queen included tougher jail sentences and stricter immigration controls.

-Before policy comes pageantry.
+But before policy came pageantry.
 The day was kicked off by the queen's bodyguard leading a torch-lit search for gunpowder in the basement of the House of Commons.
 This dates to 1605 when a group of Catholics failed in a plot to blow up Parliament and kill the Protestant King James I.

+It's this historic tension — ensuring the sovereign does not exceed their power and encroach on the duties of Parliament — that underpins much of the formalities on display.

-When the queen finally left the palace, she did so by horse-drawn coach, and later dons a crimson velvet and ermine robe.
+When the queen finally left the palace, she did so by horse-drawn coach flanked by more ceremonial bodyguards on horseback.
+Her royal regalia, the Imperial State Crown, the Cap of Maintenance and the Sword of State, traveled in their own coach out ahead.

-She usually wears the Imperial State Crown, a hefty 2.3 lbs thanks to its 2,868 diamonds and hundreds of other precious stones — although these days she leaves it on its own table rather than wears it.
+Once there, she changed into the Robe of State, which features an 18-foot-long velvet train that weighs more than 15 lbs.
+She used to wear the Imperial State Crown, which comes in at a hefty 2.3 lbs thanks to its 2,868 diamonds and hundreds of other precious stones — although these days she leaves it on its own table.

-The queen doesn't enter the House of Commons, thank to Charles I's somewhat testy relationship with that chamber.
-So elected lawmakers are summoned to the Lords by a senior official known as "Black Rod," real name Sarah Clarke.
-As part of the ceremony, she has the Commons door slammed in her face, and is only allowed to enter after three knocks with her eponymous black and gold staff.
+The queen doesn't enter the House of Commons, owing to Charles I's somewhat testy relationship with that chamber.
+So elected lawmakers were instead summoned to the Lords by a senior official known as "Black Rod," real name Sarah Clarke.
+As part of the ceremony, she had the Commons door slammed in her face, and was only allowed to enter after three knocks with her eponymous black and gold staff.

-Eventually, the queen delivers the speech from her throne.
-The packed chamber includes periwigged judges and other members wearing robes that are themselves hundreds of years old in some cases.
+Eventually, the queen delivered the speech from her throne.
+The packed chamber included periwigged judges and other members wearing robes that are themselves hundreds of years old in some cases.

-Lawmakers will then get down to the business of debating the government's policies — which, this being 2019, will probably revolve mostly around Brexit.
+Lawmakers then got down to a day of debating the government's policies — which, this being 2019, will probably revolve mostly around Brexit.